 But even if you aren’t a multinational business, good inventory management can help you save your business a ton of money.
 While it can be tempting to buy merchandise in larger quantities to take advantage of vendor discounts and free shipping, having excess stock isn’t always good for the bottom line.

 Excess stock is problematic for a few reasons.
 To start with, you don’t want too large a portion of your business’s funds to be tied up in merchandise, and you could risk losing money if you’re not able to sell the products in time.
 (This is especially true for seasonal products.
 Ask any business owner who tries to sell Christmas ornaments after the 25th.
 Consumers naturally expect heavy discounts and you might sell at a loss if you sell the items at all.)
 Additionally, there are costs associated with storing excess stock.
+Accounting for these considerations early is a good way to avoid over-stocking.

 On the flip side, having too little stock on hand can lead to a loss of potential customers.
 Imagine customers go to your brick-and-mortar store only to discover that their favourite product is out of stock.
 8% of online sales are abandoned because of items being unavailable, and 77% of customers faced with out-of-stock items would like retailers to help them source it – if you are unable to deliver on the item, or promise of its timely arrival back in stock, that’s lost customers for your business.